fishsizeproject/CPUEcourse/4-hilsha.md

 ## Slides and video

-Course slides can be downloaded here.
+Course slides will soon be available here.
 The tutorial video from the online course meeting will be available here after November 24.

 ## Further resources

-Links to further resources can be added here.
+Links to further resources will be added here.

 <br/>